cloudxabide/jetsons.lab/Foo/NX_Learning_Setup.md

 # you need to run this while logged in to the desktop
 # sudo jtop

+# Need to remove all the unnecessary stuff - like libreOffice (add commands to do this later)
+sudo apt-get remove --purge "libreoffice*" sudo apt-get clean sudo apt-get autoremove

 # Install Logical Volume Manager (clear out old LVM device)
 sudo dd if=/dev/zero of=/dev/nvme0n1 bs=512 count=102400
 sudo apt install -y lvm2